fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 Did someone say **more** Gwendoline Christie VO?

-One of the first things you’ll notice when you boot up 1.2.2 is a refreshed Loading Screen, a small but important step in a bigger effort to improve _Civilization VII’s_ UI.
-We’ve rethought how we develop the UI, and the Loading Screen gave us a great chance to try new workflows without disrupting gameplay.
+One of the first things you'll notice when you boot up 1.2.2 is a refreshed Loading Screen, a small but important step in a bigger effort to improve _Civilization VII's_ UI.
+We've rethought how we develop the UI, and the Loading Screen gave us a great chance to try new workflows without disrupting gameplay.
 Highlights include leader portraits front and center, new info panels, a Tips & Hints section, and fully rewritten and rerecorded intros narrated by Gwendoline Christie.
 Want to dive deeper?
-[Check out our latest article](https://civilization.2k.com/civ-vii/from-the-devs/) from Firaxis Lead Producer Tom Shaw on this change and what’s next for the UI.
+[Check out our latest article](https://civilization.2k.com/civ-vii/from-the-devs/) from Firaxis Lead Producer Tom Shaw on this change and what's next for the UI.

  ![](app://assets.2k.com/1a6ngf98576c/7hKJ87YMJ7Fjl3x5t2VNfk/fc68dc38f585a1115f1607a98b1f5c5f/1.1.1_Update__Notes_Banner.png)